11 Ways To Learn How To Run Longer And Increase Your Stamina

 If there were a set of rules for running or keeping fit, this will definitely be rule number one.

-These are different from static stretches which involve holding a position for 30 or more seconds.
+These are different from static stretching which involves holding a position for 30 or more seconds.

 Dynamic movements involve motion and can include knee taps, butt kickers, leg swings, jumping jacks, and jogging in place.